The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Estimating Variability Amplitudes Through Random Forest Regression

 We use different RF regression models to fit the light curves of periodic and irregular sources.
 For the light curves of periodic variables, we fit a RF regression model to the phased light curve.
 In this case, we prune the trees at a depth of \verb"max_depth=10" and set \verb"min_samples_leaf=2", to minimize the effect of outliers.
 For the light curves of irregular variables, we fit a RF regression model to the temporal light curves.
 The trees were pruned at a depth of \verb"max_depth=16".
 The light curves of irregular variables are sparsely populated in time when compared to the phased light curves of periodic variables in phase space, so we choose to keep \verb"min_samples_leaf=1".
 Similarly, we choose to increase the depth of the trees in the irregular RF regression model to better fit complex light curves.
 In both RF regression models, the number of decision trees in the forest was set to \verb"n_estimators=800".

 The variability amplitude ($A_{\rm RFR}$) is calculated from a RF regression model $R(x)$ as where $x$ is either the phase or date.
 Each RF regression fit is assigned a score where $m_{\rm true}$ is the ASAS-SN V-band magnitude and $m_{\rm pred}$ is the predicted magnitude for the same point from the RF regression model.
 The RFR score is in the range $0\leq R^2 \leq1$, with a perfect model having a RFR score of $R^2=1$.
-Example of these RF regression models for the light curves of periodic variables are shown in Figure \ref{fig:fig35}.
-RF regression model fits for irregular sources are shown in Figure \ref{fig:fig36}.
-The models are not perfect, but they are correctly estimating the variability amplitudes even for the irregular light curves shown in Figure \ref{fig:fig36}.
+Examples of these RF regression models for the light curves of periodic variables are shown in Figure \ref{fig:fig36}.
+For periodic variables, the variability amplitude derived from the RF regression model ($A_{\rm RFR}$) is dependent on the period.
+To investigate this further, we recalculated the variability amplitudes for the sources shown in Figure \ref{fig:fig36} with test periods ($\rm P_{\rm test}$) in the range [0.5$\rm P_{\rm true}$,2$\rm P_{\rm true}$] and an interval of 0.05$\rm P_{\rm true}$.
+When phased with 0.5$\rm P_{\rm true}$, we obtained fractional differences in $A_{\rm RFR}$ ranging from 0.6\% to 23\%.
+When phased with 2$\rm P_{\rm true}$, we obtained fractional differences in $A_{\rm RFR}$ ranging from 0.04\% to 40\%.
+The largest fractional difference in $A_{\rm RFR}$ across the entire range in $\rm P_{\rm test}$ for all the variables was 50\%.
+RF regression model fits for irregular sources are shown in Figure \ref{fig:fig37}.
+The models are not perfect, but they are correctly estimating the variability amplitudes even for the irregular light curves shown in Figure \ref{fig:fig37}.

-We use the variability amplitudes derived from RF regression fits to illustrate the training sample in period-amplitude space (Figure \ref{fig:fig37}) grouped by the variable groups described in Figure \ref{fig:fig22}.
+We use the variability amplitudes derived from RF regression fits to illustrate the training sample in period-amplitude space (Figure \ref{fig:fig38}) grouped by the variable groups described in Figure \ref{fig:fig22}.
 The left panel illustrates the amplitudes calculated using RF regression, whereas the right panel shows the amplitudes for the same sources calculated based on the prescription in Paper I. It is clear that the biggest difference between these two methods lie in the calculation of variability amplitudes for eclipsing binaries. $A_{\rm RFR}$ clearly provides better estimates for the depths of eclipses than the competing method.
 We do not see major differences between the two methods for other variable types.